 Admission, Financial Aid, and Residence Requirements

 A distinguished undergraduate academic record is a prerequisite for admission.
-The Prospective Students page specifies the supporting documents to accompany applications for admission.
+The GSAS Guide to Admission and Financial Aid specifies the supporting documents to accompany applications for admission.
 Applicants are requested not to submit writing samples.

 Applicants are required to submit Graduate Record Examinations (GRE).

 Applicants whose native language is not English must submit the Test of English as a Foreign Language (TOEFL).
-Failure to submit the TOEFL will ordinarily result in rejection unless a transcript is submitted verifying receipt of a degree from an institution at which English is the language of instruction.
+Failure to submit the TOEFL will ordinarily result in rejection unless an undergraduate transcript is submitted verifying receipt of a degree from an institution at which English is the language of instruction.

 Applications for admission and financial aid, together with information regarding admissions procedures, may be obtained at www.gsas.harvard.edu.
-The Department of Government requires the online submission of the entire application for admission.
+The department requires the online submission of the entire application for admission.
 There is no interviewing process in this department.

 Financial aid is administered under the direction of the Graduate School of Arts and Sciences (GSAS).
 The department intends that all graduate students should have support adequate to enable them to complete their studies while enrolled full-time.
 Prospective students apply for financial aid at the same time they apply for admission and are also required to submit a Statement of Financial Resources.
-The financial aid package for government students typically includes tuition and fees plus a stipend and a summer research grant for the first two years; tuition and fees plus guaranteed teaching fellowships and a summer research grant for years three and four; and tuition and fees plus a stipend for the final year.
-The Department of Government strongly encourages all eligible first-year students to apply for the National Science Foundation Graduate Research Fellowship.
-Additional information is available from http://www.nsfgrfp.org/.
+The financial aid package for government students typically includes tuition and fees plus a stipend and a summer research grant for the first two years; tuition and fees plus guaranteed teaching fellowships and a summer research grant for years three and four; tuition and fees for year five; and tuition and fees plus a stipend for the completion year.
+The department strongly encourages all eligible first-year students to apply for the National Science Foundation Graduate Research Fellowship.
+Additional information is available from www.nsfgrfp.org.

 Having teaching experiences in political science courses is an important part of the graduate experience and an essential part of graduate training.
 Therefore, to complete the PhD program, all graduate students will normally be required to teach a minimum of two sections in departmental courses sometime during the period that they are in residence.
 To ensure diversity of experience, one section will normally be in an introductory course and one section will be in an advanced course (such as a 1000-level course).